 March 6, 2017

 As a lead-up to the 2018 Farm Bill, around which discussions and debate in Congress have already begun, the National Sustainable Agriculture Coalition (NSAC) is previewing some of the major programs and policies advocates need to know in order to effectively engage.
 The first post in our series, “Path to the 2018 Farm Bill,” covers the nutrition title; specifically the Supplemental Nutrition Assistance Program (SNAP), by far the largest program in the farm bill from a funding standpoint.
-Future blogs in this series will cover conservation, farm commodity and crop insurance programs, farm bill programs with expiring funding, and NSAC priorities and marker bills.
+Future blogs in this series will cover conservation, farm commodity and crop insurance programs, farm bill programs with expiring funding, and NSAC priorities.

 The farm bill is a comprehensive, multi-year piece of legislation that covers a diverse array of federal farm, food, fiber, forestry, and rural policies and programs.
 The last farm bill, in 2014, contained 12 titles and was estimated at the time to have a five-year cost of $489 billion.
 The largest title by far in terms of funding is the Nutrition Title, which is estimated to account for nearly 80 percent of the total budget in the 2014 bill.
 The largest portion of the Nutrition Title, in turn, is the Supplemental Nutrition Assistance Program (SNAP) – formerly referred to as food stamps.